pierre-rouleau/trying-erlang/exercises/e4/frequency-server-with-funct-if.rst

 Quickcheck and all sorts of techniques can help here, but people do make typing mistakes and it be nice to be able to perform static analysis to detect these things.
-I wonder if the ML-like BEAM languages are getting close from being production ready.
+I wonder if the ML-like BEAM languages (Alpaca_ and Gleam_) are getting close from being production ready.
 That could help here.

 Another thing.
 It would be nice if it was possible to create a macro in the